ankittp07/JavaScript-Notes/README.md

-# JS-ChaiAurCode
+# JavaScript-Notes
-A code repo for learning javascript from chai aur code.
+A code repo of learning JavaScript from chai aur code.